sharpchen/sharpchen.github.io/docs/document/Lua/docs/String.md

     - `pattern: string | number`: pattern to replace
     - `repl: string | number | function | table`
         - `string`: may use `%n` to reference capture groups by index `n` to transform from groups
-        - `fun(match: string): string`: to replace the occurrence by tranformed string from the match(`match` parameter is just the first match)
+        - `fun(...matches: string): string`: to replace the occurrence by tranformed string from the match
         - `table<string, string>`: a finite pairs for match(key) and replacement(value)
     - `n?: int`: max count of substitutions could be made